AlexHan5832/GCM/README.md

-# GCM Generalized Correspondence Matching via Flexible Hierarchical Refinement and Patch Descriptor Distillation
+# GCM: Generalized Correspondence Matching via Flexible Hierarchical Refinement and Patch Descriptor Distillation
 Our source code will be released upon publication